-- To provide the recipient of the Artist in Residence Award a private professional artist studio with an opportunity to become an integral part of the Shipyard artist community and contribute to the dialogue among other practicing arts professionals.
+- To provide the recipient of the Artist in Residence Award a private artist studio with an opportunity to become an integral part of the Shipyard artist community and contribute to the dialogue among other practicing artists.

 A private, secure, sunlit artist studio available to the artist 24 hours daily for the 18-month residency period.
-Free adjacent parking; studio also accessible by SFMUNI.
+Free adjacent parking, and accessible by San Francisco Muni transit.

-STAR provides the Fall and Spring Open Studio artist registration fees and in addition a $500 stipend to offset related expenses such as the printing or mailing of artist announcements for Open Studios.
+STAR also provides artist registration fees for the Fall Open Studio and Spring Open Studio and a $500 stipend to offset related expenses such as the printing or mailing of artist announcements for Open Studios.